Deep RL Needs Deep Behavior Analysis: Exploring Implicit Planning by Model-Free Agents in Open-Ended Environments: Results

 We begin by examining how agents explore novel environments and transition to revisitation strategies.
 Foraging has long served as a rich behavioral paradigm for studying goal-directed exploration in animal neuroscience \citep{hayden2018economic,hills2006animal}.
 In rodents, foraging in novel, partially observable environments unfolds in distinct behavioral phases: mice initially engage in broad exploration, followed by direct and efficient revisitation of previously discovered locations once the environment is mapped \citep{rosenberg2021mice}.

 Using trajectory visualizations, behavioral segmentation, and spatial entropy metrics, we find that ForageWorld induces structured, phase-like foraging behaviors in trained DRL agents—analogous to those observed in biological systems.
-Standard performance metrics confirm that agents are competent at the task, showing long survival times and balanced resource levels over training (\autoref{fig:Fig3LH}).
+Standard performance metrics confirm that agents are competent at the task, showing long survival times (directly proportional to return) after training (\autoref{fig:performance}).
 However, our behavioral analysis reveals that DRL agents equipped only with RNNs—i.e., without explicit world models—develop in-context adaptive learning and exploration strategies that evolve across episodes.

 Strikingly, after initially mapping a novel arena, agents shift into revisitation behaviors that reflect structured, multi-objective decision-making—mirroring phase transitions in animal foraging \citep{rosenberg2021mice} and information seeking \citep{oudeyer2016intrinsic,bussell2023representations,monosov2024curiosity}.
 Their early exploration trajectories qualitatively resemble known patterns of insect search behavior (\autoref{fig:insectFig}).
 Agents generated outwardly spiraling, azimuthally rotating loops from their starting position that gradually expanded to cover most of the arena (\autoref{fig:Fig1}).
 Even during revisitation phases, exploration persisted—most successful agents had covered the majority of the arena by the end of each episode (\autoref{fig:extrapaths}).
 These extended trajectories also supported predator avoidance, enabling agents to discover shortcut paths between safe regions and resource patches (\autoref{fig:pathseg}).
 Similar patterns have been observed in ants and bees during nest displacement or early flights from the hive (\autoref{fig:insectFig}).